sarojregmi200/date-np/README.md

     - [x] For publishing to jsr Not going this route
 - [x] Setting up test cases for conversion functions.
 - [x] Writing basic conversion functions and making nepali date work.
-    - [ ] Conversion from AD to BS date.
+    - [x] Conversion from AD to BS date.
+    - [x] Conversion from BS to AD date.
 - [x] Add tests.
-- [ ] Date picker.
+- [x] Date picker.
+(AD)
     - [x] month switching.
     - [x] selection of date.
     - [x] month selection.
-    - [ ] year selection.
+    - [x] year selection.
 - [ ] Creating path aliases.
-- [ ] Deciding on using date-fns or using custom functions.
+- [x] Deciding on using date-fns or using custom functions. we are not going to use it. we will take inspiration but won't use it.
+- [ ] Fixing and making the styles expandable and customizable.
 - [ ] Fixing the scripts naming convention and scripts.
+- [ ] Making error handling better.
 - [ ] Fixing the auto generated docs.
 - [ ] Making the exports good and publishing to jsr.
 - [ ] Publishing to npm.